SourceClient/SimpleJavaSwingGUI/README.md

-# Testing Java GUI Screens
+# Java Swing GUI
-- Did i skid anything?
-- Yea, I just used tux's installer thing but deleted the main class and then created my own class and changed the package.
-- Credit for the gradle setup stuff: https://github.com/Tux8068/InstallerForJava
+- Credits:
+- Tux: for the gradle system on his GitHub repository <3 https://github.com/Tux8068/InstallerForJava (his is a lot better i'd recomend if you dont want to waste your time)

+- Note:
+- This is my first time making a GUI so this is a really bad design but i did over like 40 commits as of 2022-01-29, and I really want to take a break but I got nothing to do lol